wlchow/k8s-ops-manager-demo/README.md

 #### References
 This builds upon the work done by Paul Done which can be found here: [http://k8smongodb.net/](http://k8smongodb.net/)

-This uses the Ops Manager Docker image that was created using [mongodb-ops-manager-docker-image](https://github.com/wlchow/mongodb-ops-manager-docker-image)
+By default, this will use Ops Manager 4.2.2 (4.2.2.56673.20191001T1500Z-1) This uses the Ops Manager 4.2.2 Docker image that was created using [mongodb-ops-manager-docker-image](https://github.com/wlchow/mongodb-ops-manager-docker-image)

 ## How To Run